Viqueque

-Viqueque (Viqueque, Vikeke) is a city in the south-east of East Timor, 183 km from Dili, the national capital.
+Viqueque (Viqueque, Vikeke) is a city in the south-east of Timor-Leste, 183 km from Dili, the national capital.
 Viqueque is the capital of Viqueque Municipality and Viqueque Administrative Post, and has five sucos under its control.
 They are: Uatu-Lari, Uatu-Carbau, Viqueque, Lacluta and Ossu.
 The city has a population of 6,859 (2015), the administrative post has 20,640 (2004), the municipality 65,245 inhabitants (2004).

+In 1959, there was a Rebellion against the Portugese Administration.